Standards-and-Practices/Structured-Rapid-Development/README.md

 ## Other Patterns
 - [Engage, Guide, and Apply](./experiences/other/EngageGuideApply.md)

+# Activites
+Check out the index of our learning activites [here](./activities/README.md).
 # Layout Patterns
 - Intro / Outro Sandwich
 - Check For Understanding (CFU)